Texas Tech University

 b.
 Non-Academic Assessment

-• By October 15 of each academic year, applicable offices/units must update in their program's assessment account (1) outcomes/goals, (2) means to assess the achievement of the outcomes/goals, (3) thresholds for achievement of the outcomes/goals, and (4) analysis of assessment data to determine actions for improvement.
+• By October 15 of each academic year, applicable offices/units must update in their program's assessment plan: (1) outcomes/goals, (2) methods to assess the achievement of the outcomes/goals, (3) thresholds for achievement of the outcomes/goals, (4) analysis of assessment data to determine actions for improvement, and (5) annual program reflections.

 • After an office/unit has submitted updated outcomes assessment data, a member of the Office of Planning and Assessment will meet with the office/unit coordinator to review data and provide feedback.

 • Faculty are responsible for retaining a record of credentials for Texas HB 2504 and SACSCOC Faculty Roster purposes.
-Credentials include full listing of all earned degrees, academic positions, significant publications, as well as awards and honors that showcase faculty qualifications to be a course instructor of record.
+Qualifications include a full listing of all earned degrees, relevant academic positions, significant publications, as well as awards and honors that showcase faculty expertise to be a course instructor of record.

-• Faculty maintain credentials by updating, on an annual basis, current academic achievements to ensure an accurate academic record.
+• Faculty maintain qualifications by updating, on an annual basis, current academic achievements to ensure an accurate and up-to-date academic record.

 Operating Policies & Procedures